overcast-systems/docs/docs/vitalcore/getting-started/configuration.md

 ---
 sidebar_position: 2
 title: Configuration
 description: Script already installed?
-Great, let us help you configure it
+Start configuring
 ---

 This script has a lot of options to configure and we understand that some options might be confusing at first.
 We will guide you through each option individually.